LogtalkDotOrg/logtalk3/manuals/_sources/libraries/coroutining.rst.txt

-The ``coroutining`` object provides a portable abstraction over how common coroutining predicates are made available by the supported backend Prolog systems (ECLiPSe, SICStus Prolog, SWI-Prolog, and YAP).
+The ``coroutining`` object provides a portable abstraction over how common coroutining predicates are made available by the supported backend Prolog systems (ECLiPSe, SICStus Prolog, SWI-Prolog, and YAP) that provide them.

 Calls to the library predicates are inlined when compiled with the ``optimize`` flag turned on.
 In this case, there is no overhead compared